stevenhggns/Buckley_Lab_SIP_project_protocols/soil_geochemistry/organic_content.md

 ## Procedure

+1. Weigh empty crucible and record crucible weight.
-1. Place a 10 to 15 g sample in a tared weighing tin.
+2. Place a 10 to 15 g sample in a crucible.
+3. Record which crucible contains each sample.
-1. Dry sample at 110<sup>o</sup>C overnight.
+4. Dry sample at 110<sup>o</sup>C overnight.
-1. Remove sample from oven, cap, and cool in a desiccator.
+5. Remove sample from oven and cool in a desiccator.
-1. When cool, record weight to nearest 0.01 g
+6. When cool, record pre-ignition weight to nearest 0.01 g.
-1. Place sample and weighing tin in a cold muffle furnace.
-Raise temperature to 400<sup>o</sup>C.  Heat overnight (16 h).
+7. Place sample in a cold muffle furnace.
+Turn on furnace and start programmed run.
-1. Remove sample from oven, cap, and cool in a desiccator.
+8. For muffle furnace in Lehmann Lab:
+   3. Press left most button till it reads "Run".
+   4. Press second button to left untill screen reads "Stat off".
+   5. Press right most button once.
+Screen should read "Stat on".
+   6. If program needs to be stopped, press second button to right once.
+Screen should read "Stat off".
+9. Furnace should increase tempereature at a rate of 5<sup>o</sup>C/min.
+Then hold at 400<sup>o</sup>C for 16 h.
+10. Once fernace cools to 105<sup>o</sup>C, remove samples and place in desiccator to cool.
-1. When cool, record sample weight to nearest 0.01 g.
+11. When cool, record post-ignition weight to nearest 0.01 g.

 # Report